Antunnaki/workforce-democracy-project/ops/COORDINATION.md

 - MongoDB is not running, causing connection errors in the backend logs
 - Congress.gov API is returning 403Forbidden errors(likely expiredAPI key)
 - OpenStates APIis returning 401 Unauthorized errors (likely expired API key)
-- Nonprofit API routes are properlyregistered but may not be functioning due toMongoDB dependency
+- Nonprofit API routes areproperlyregistered but may not be functioning due toMongoDB dependency

 ### Backend prerequisites
 - MongoDB available (local or managed) and `MONGODB_URI` set